FAQ

 • No coverage is considered reinstated until Spectrum confirms the reinstatement in writing.
 Such confirmation or denial will be made within five (5) working days of receipt of the required items.

-Spectrum’s direct dealings with policyholders are limited to the following instances: A) Cancellation due to non-payment of premium; B) legal or litigation matters; and C) at the request of the current TPA.
+Spectrum’s direct dealings with policyholders are limited to cancellation due to non-payment of premium and relevant legal matters.

-41. What Plan cost information does Spectrum provide to the TPA?
+30. What plan cost information does Spectrum provide to the TPA?

 At contract year-end, Spectrum provides certain information necessary to complete IRS Form 5500 Schedule A.